phanx-wow/ClassColors/trunk/README.txt

 --------

 Bugs, errors, or other problems:
-	Please use the ticket system on either download page.
+	Submit a bug report ticket on either download page.

 Feature requests or other suggestions:
-	Please use the ticket system on either download page.
+	Submit a feature request ticket on either download page.

 General questions or comments:
 	Post a comment on either download page.